onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 we can - and should - manifest the first major intentional evolutionary step for life on earth

+> "Natural selection, this all-powerful driving force of biological evolution, has privileged in our genes traits that were immediately favorable to the survival and proliferation of our ancestors, under the conditions that prevailed there and then, with no regard for later consequences.
+This is intrinsic to the process of natural selection, which sees only the immediate present and does not foresee the future." - [Christian de Duve](https://www.goodreads.com/quotes/9467469-natural-selection-this-all-powerful-driving-force-of-biological-evolution-has), author of [Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity](https://www.goodreads.com/book/show/8111375-genetics-of-original-sin)

+> "We enjoy the unique faculty of being able to act against natural selection.
+The problem is that, in order to do this, we must actively oppose some of our key genetic traits, surmount our own nature." - [Christian de Duve](https://www.goodreads.com/quotes/9467477-we-enjoy-the-unique-faculty-of-being-able-to-act), author of [Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity](https://www.goodreads.com/book/show/8111375-genetics-of-original-sin)

+> "Focusing on the process of natural selection, de Duve explores the inordinate and now dangerous rise of humankind.
+His explanation for this self-defeating success lies in the process of natural selection, which favors traits that are immediately useful, regardless of later consequences.
+Thus, the human genome determines such properties as tribal and group cohesion and collaboration and often fierce and irrational competition with and hostility toward other groups’ attributes that were once useful but now often ruinously dysfunctional.
+Christian de Duve suggests that these traits, imprinted into human nature by natural selection, may have been recognized by the writers of Genesis, thus inspiring the myth of original sin." - [Genetics of Original Sin: The Impact of Natural Selection on the Future of Humanity](https://www.goodreads.com/book/show/8111375-genetics-of-original-sin)

 > "Listen, the next revolution is gonna be a revolution of ideas." - [Bill Hicks](https://www.azquotes.com/quote/131769)

 > "Problems are evolutionary drivers." - [Barbara Marx Hubbard](https://www.azquotes.com/quote/1506502)